 Student Honors and Awards

-In 2011, six Academy theatre students received recognition from the National Foundation for Advancement in the Arts.
-The awards included three honorable mentions, one merit award and two students were named finalists in the YoungArts competition.
+In 2012, nine Academy theatre students received recognition from the National Foundation for Advancement in the Arts.
+The awards included four honorable mentions, four merit awards and one finalist in the YoungArts competition.
 Leah Mattfield won the Art Schools Network student talent competition for Musical Theatre in 2011.
 In 2009, Steven Johnson, Academy theatre graduate, was selected as a Presidential Scholar in the Arts.
-Two other theatre students were finalists in the program, which honors just 20 artists from the United States.

 - Hunter Bell - Tony-nominated writer of [title of show]